jiangyao-scu/MEANet/README.md

 ## Saliency map
 We released two versions of the saliency map:

-Trained with additional 100 samples from HFUT-Lytro on [baidu pan](https://pan.baidu.com/s/1VLCMMR9Rk1yrb6lrLvQ3xQ?pwd=rrwd) with fetch code: rrwd
+Trained with additional 100 samples from HFUT-Lytro on [baidu pan](https://pan.baidu.com/s/1SR6wXKgpBfw9izsZlI4lXw?pwd=x7xa) with fetch code: x7xa

 Trained only with with DUTLF-FS on [baidu pan](https://pan.baidu.com/s/1luKlhBIXL0HdqxwbZZkgqg?pwd=s7vn) with fetch code: s7vn